harness/developer-hub/docs/platform/variables-and-expressions/runtime-inputs.md

 ![](./static/runtime-inputs-03.png)

 Harness provides suggestions for built-in expressions as you type.
 You can manually trigger the suggestions by placing your cursor after `<+` and pressing `ctrl + space`.
+These suggestion's don't represent all possible expressions.

 ![](./static/runtime-inputs-10.png)